You Make Me

-"You Make Me" is a song written and recorded by Swedish DJ and record producer Avicii.
-The song features unlisted/uncredited vocals from Swedish musician and singer Salem Al Fakir in collaboration with Swedish songwriter Vincent Pontare.
+"You Make Me" is a song by the Swedish DJ and record producer Avicii.
+The song has unlisted/uncredited vocals from Swedish musician and singer Salem Al Fakir in collaboration with Swedish songwriter Vincent Pontare.
 It was produced for Avicii's debut studio album, True and appears as the second track on the album.
 The song was released as the second single from True on 30 August 2013 as a follow-up to "Wake Me Up".
 The single made its worldwide debut on BBC Radio 1's The Pete Tong Show on 16 August.

 "You Make Me" is written in E flat minor and runs at 125 beats per minute.

 Music video

 A lyric video for "You Make Me" made by Jesper Eriksson was uploaded to Avicii's VEVO YouTube account on 30 August 2013.
 The video depicted city scenes (from, among others, Bangkok, Bochum, Chicago and Tokyo) heavily using the miniature photography technique.

 The official music video, directed by Sebastian Ringler, premiered on the same channel on 16 September 2013.
 The video is described by Vevo where "down at the skate rink a little bit of jealousy explodes into ninja battle".